Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 Her story is told in the new biography "Stalin's Daughter: The Extraordinary and Tumultuous Life of Svetlana Alliluyeva" by Rosemary Sullivan.

 Recently, Judy Woodruff talked with her and Svetlana's American daughter, Chrese Evans.

-JUDY WOODRUFF: Rosemary Sullivan, Chrese Evans, thank you very much for joining us.
+Rosemary Sullivan, Chrese Evans, thank you very much for joining us.

 CHRESE EVANS, Daughter of Svetlana Alliluyeva: Thank you.

 ROSEMARY SULLIVAN, Author, "Stalin's Daughter: The Extraordinary and Tumultuous Life of Svetlana Alliluyeva": Pleasure to be here.